zzg890/vch-docs/docs/2d-visualization/sql-query/sql-query-example/update-query.md

 #### Create SQL Query

 1. Create the project, click the **Design** button in the action bar to enter the editor.
-2. Create an SQL Query by right-clicking on the SQL Query node in the 2D editor and selecting **Add** button.
+2. Create an SQL Query by right-clicking on the SQL Query node in the 2D editor and selecting **Add** button.<br>
     ![alt text](19.png)
 3. In this example, we set the name of this SQL Query to **UpdateQuery**.
     ![alt text](20.png)